June Magi Lectures

 Prof. Marie I George, Professor of Philosophy at St. John’s University, NY where she teaches philosophy of biology, philosophy of science & religion, and environmental ethics.
 Prof. George is an Aristotelian-Thomist whose interests lie primarily in the areas of philosophy of nature and of science.
 She was co-recipient of a Templeton grant for an interdisciplinary project entitled: "The Evolution of Sympathy and Morality” and is author of Extraterrestrials and Christianity?.”
 Currently, she is working on the question of whether empathy is present in non-human animals.

-Rev. Dr. Thadeusz Pacholczyk, Director of Education at The National Catholic Bioethics Center in Philadelphia and the Center's National Catholic Certification Program in Health Care Ethics.
-He writes and speaks widely on bioethics and medical ethics throughout the U.S., Canada, and Europe, including commentaries for numerous media outlets, such as NBC Nightly News and the New York Times.
-Rev. Dr. Pacholczyk has earned degrees in philosophy, biochemistry, molecular cell biology, and chemistry, and also a Ph.D. in Neuroscience from Yale University.
+Rev. Dr. Tadeusz Pacholczyk, Director of Education at The National Catholic Bioethics Center in Philadelphia.
+He directs the Center's Certification Program in Health Care Ethics.
+He earned undergraduate degrees in philosophy, biochemistry, molecular cell biology, and chemistry.
+Later he earned a Ph.D. in Neuroscience from Yale University.
+He worked for several years as a molecular biologist at Massachusetts General Hospital/Harvard Medical School.
+Rev. Dr. Pacholczyk has taught bioethics classes at several universities and seminaries.
+He writes and speaks widely on bioethics and medical ethics throughout the U.S., Canada, and Europe, including commentaries for numerous media outlets, such as the NBC Nightly News and the New York Times.